-Skills Gained in a Business Intelligence Program
+Skills Gained With a Business Intelligence Degree

 Business intelligence professionals use their analytical skills to sift through large amounts of data, interpret information, and make recommendations about how to proceed.
 They must know how to analyze many different types of data to work effectively.